HR Attorney Serving Los Angeles County, CA Also Serving the Entire State of California

 - Creative use of alternative dispute resolution (ADR)

 We can respond quickly and effectively to virtually any labor problem and craft state-of-the-art answers to complex issues.
 Our employer law attorneys design strategies to meet the distinct needs of our clients, never losing sight of their business goals, philosophies and best interests.

-As part of our preventive practice, our employer attorneys help employers to comply with equal employment opportunity laws and take precautionary measures to deter litigation.
-We frequently
+As part of our preventive practice, our HR attorneys help employers to comply with equal employment opportunity laws and take precautionary measures to deter litigation.
+Our HR attorneys frequently

 - assist employers in developing legally compliant policies,